tqwhite/qtools-config-file-processor/README.md

     console.log(testSection.HELLO_Name); //=> 'This is a test'

-**Another optional special section [_includes]** can contain a series of file paths to be merged into the main configuration object.
-The file path can either be fully qualified or a path relative to the directory containing the main configuration.
+__OPTIONAL: CONFIG LOCATION SEARCH__

-getConfig() also takes a optional second parameter, workingDirectory.
+**getConfig() also takes a optional second parameter**, workingDirectory.
 In this case, the first parameter is the name of a configuration file that is sought in the directory tree starting with the specified directory and working up.

 **getConfig() can take a third parameter**, options, with these properties:

 **`resolve`**	when set to true, the program logs the file paths tried in locating a configuration file.

+__OPTIONAL: RUNTIME CONFIGURATION MODIFICATIONS__

-**`injectedItems`** This object is added to the configuration as a new property, 'injectedItems'.
+**`injectedItems`** This object is added (*not* merged) to the configuration as a new property, 'injectedItems'.

 **`userSubstitutions`**	These are applied in the same way as _substitutions elements in the .ini file.
-They are applied **as strings** first and, consequently, can be used to modify the application of _substitutions.
+These are applied to the stringified version of the fully merged object *before* the substitutions in the file.
+Consequently, they can be used to replace replacement tags in the _substitution section of the main config.
+Eg,

-**userSubstitutions causes** getConfigs() to do, eg, `configFileContentsString.replace('<!remoteBasePath!>', '<!prodRemoteBasePath!>')`.
+`configFileContentsString.replace('<!remoteBasePath!>', '<!prodRemoteBasePath!>')`.

-When _substitutions is processed, all references to remoteBasePath have been revised and result in the config being returned with paths that point at production.
+By the time _substitutions is processed, all references to remoteBasePath have been changed to prodRemoteBasePath and that is substituted into the final JS config object.

 _I use it like this:_